 - Reserve one day a week for long runs.
-Many schedules begin with 6 to 12 miles and peak at 20 to 23 miles.
+Many schedules begin with six to twelve miles and peak at 20 to 23 miles.

 - Make sure to include enough rest days in your training program.
 Rest will help your body recover after long runs.

 - Taper off and decrease mileage during the last two weeks before the marathon.